bniladridas/mol-platform/docs/cli.md

 ## Overview

-The CLI tool (`cli.py`) allows you to interact with the mol-platform API without the web interface, making it ideal for:
+The CLI tool (`mol-platform`) allows you to interact with the mol-platform API without the web interface, making it ideal for:

 - Automated testing
 - Scripting and integration